 But, using all oil can be messy and create a strange flavor…even with a mild oil like vegetable or canola.
 The butter helps to bring the flavor back down while also giving the cake a little bit more structure once cooled.

-How much food coloring to add to red velvet cake
+The best food coloring to use in red velvet cake

 How to prevent your bundt cakes from sticking

-Once baked, let your cake cool to where it’s just warm enough to handle with your bare hands.
+Once baked, let your cake cool for that 10 minute sweet spot.
 The key is to turn it out while it’s still a little warm.
 Otherwise, if you let it cool completely, the sugar will harden and then your cake is really stuck.

-Make sure to tag me @butternutbakery on Instagram if you make this red velvet bundt cake.
-I love seeing my recipes come to life in YOUR kitchen!
-To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
-And if you have any questions, ask me on Instagram!
-That’s the best way to reach me.
+Make sure to tag me @butternutbakery on Instagram and comment below if you make this Red Velvet Bundt Cake.
+To pin this recipe and save it for later, you can use the button on the recipe card or on any of the photos above.
 Happy baking!Print